 - The Death and Disability Plan includes death benefits, payable upon a member's death to the member's eligible survivors and provides members with long-term disability benefits should they become disabled.
 Members who are receiving disability benefits continue to receive Medical Plan benefits and continue to accrue pension credits if they were participating in the Pension Plan immediately before becoming disabled.
 The Death and Disability Plan is a self-funded plan. - The Term Life Plan provides income security to employees not offered coverage through the Death and Disability Plan.
-This Plan provides death benefits coverage up to \$50,000. - The Temporary Disability Plan provides partial income to employees if they become unable to perform regular work duties because of a short-term sickness or injury.
-These benefits are generally available for up to 90 days from the date of the disability, after a 14-day waiting period. - The Long-Term Disability Plan provides financial protection for employees and their families in the event of a long-term disability.
-An employee may apply for these benefits if unable to work for more than 90 consecutive days while recovering from an illness or injury. - The Supplemental Death and Disability Benefits are available to members of the Death and Disability Plan to provide additional protection to beneficiaries.
+This Plan provides death benefits coverage up to \$50,000.
+The Term Life Plan is self-funded. - The Temporary Disability Plan provides partial income to employees if they become unable to perform regular work duties because of a short-term sickness or injury.
+These benefits are generally available for up to 90 days from the date of the disability, after a 14-day waiting period.
+The Temporary Disability Plan is self-funded. - The Long-Term Disability Plan provides financial protection for employees and their families in the event of a long-term disability.
+An employee may apply for these benefits if unable to work for more than 90 consecutive days while recovering from an illness or injury.
+The Long-Term Disability Plan is self-funded. - The Supplemental Death and Disability Benefits are available to members of the Death and Disability Plan to provide additional protection to beneficiaries.
 This coverage is available subject to eligibility criteria.
-For members who become disabled while in active service, any supplemental death benefits coverage in effect for the member, and the member's spouse and family, is continued at no charge to the member while he/she is receiving disability benefits under the Death and Disability Plan.
+For members who become disabled while in active service, any supplemental death benefits coverage in effect for the member, and the member's spouse and family, is continued at no charge to the member while they are receiving disability benefits under the Death and Disability Plan.
+The Supplemental Death and Disability Plans are self-funded.